singhvidushi/portfolio/assignment3.md

 ## Step 3: Sketch out a solution
 ### Sketch
+**Map Sketch**
 <img src="Sketch.jpg" alt="Handdrawn1" width="700" />

+I created the map sketch to provide a clearer representation of AI tool usage across states by incorporating proportional overlays or color gradients.
+This addresses the issue of the original map showing only the dominant tool in each state, which oversimplified the data.
+By allowing users to see multiple tools' usage in each state, the map sketch provides a more accurate and truthful visual representation.

+**Bar Graph Sketch**
 <img src="Sketch 2.jpg" alt="Handdrawn2" width="700" />

+I created the bar graph sketch to improve data comparison by including stacked bars that show the proportion of interest for each tool within a state.
+This allows for a side-by-side comparison without needing to hover for details, improving user engagement and ease of use.

 ## Step 4: Test the solution